What is the COUNT Function?

 As seen above, the function ignored text or formula errors and counted numbers only.

 The results we got in Excel are shown below:

 - Logical values and errors are not counted by this function

 - As Excel stores dates as a serial number, the function returned 1 count for date.

-Let’s assume we imported data and wish to see the number of cells with numbers on it.
+Let’s assume we imported data and wish to see the number of cells with numbers in them.
 The data given are shown below:

-To count the cells with numeric data, we will use the formula COUNT(B4:B16).
+To count the cells with numeric data, we use the formula COUNT(B4:B16).

 We get 3 as the result, as shown below:

 The COUNT function is fully programmed.
 It counts the number of cells in a range that contain numbers and returns the result as shown above.

 Suppose we use the formula COUNT(B5:B17,345).
 We will get the result below: